solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

    1. An Azure subscription - [Create one for free](https://azure.microsoft.com/free/cognitive-services?azure-portal=true).
    2. Access granted to Azure OpenAI in the desired Azure subscription.
 Currently, access to this service is granted only by application.
 You can apply for access to Azure OpenAI by completing the form at <https://aka.ms/oai/access>.
 Open an issue on this repo to contact us if you have an issue.
    3. An Azure OpenAI resource with the `text-embedding-ada-002` (Version 2) model deployed.
-The deployment should be named `embeddings`.
 This model is currently only available in [certain regions](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#model-summary-table-and-region-availability).
 If you do not have a resource, the process for creating one is documented in the [Azure OpenAI resource deployment guide](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource).
    4. A multi-service resource for Azure AI services.
 If you do not have a resource, you can provision one by following the [create a multi-service resource for Azure AI services quick](https://learn.microsoft.com/azure/ai-services/multi-service-resource?tabs=macos&pivots=azportal).
    5. An Azure Database for PostgreSQL - Flexible Server instance in your Azure subscription.
 If you do not have a resource, use either the [Azure portal](https://learn.microsoft.com/azure/postgresql/flexible-server/quickstart-create-server-portal) or the [Azure CLI](https://learn.microsoft.com/azure/postgresql/flexible-server/quickstart-create-server-cli) guide for creating one.